andrewsinelnikov/MERNSnippet-How-To/task14/README.md

 Run the next command in **Terminal**<br />
 `npm init -y` <br />
-where ` -y ` helps to generate it without any questions
+where ` -y ` helps to generate it without any questions.
+Change the main field there for the entry point of the program <br />
+`"main": "server.js"`<br />
+Set the folder structure
 <img src="img/1.png" width="100%"><br/>